cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/introduction_to_blueprints/writing_blueprint.md

 +++
-title = "Writing A Blueprint"
+title = "Writing a Blueprint"
-description = "A guide on how to write your first blueprint" weight = 27 alwaysopen = false
+description = "A guide on how to write your first blueprint." weight = 27 alwaysopen = false
 +++

 A {{< param product_name >}} blueprint is a YAML file with definitions of resources and connections between them.
 The syntax is based on the TOSCA (Topology Orchestration Specification for Cloud Applications) specification.
-It is well-suited to enable multi-domain service orchestration based on Ansible, Terraform, AWS CloudFormation, Azure ARM, Kubernetes manifests, Helm, and a variety of other tools.
+It is well-suited to enable multi-domain service orchestration based on Ansible, Terraform, AWS CloudFormation, Azure ARM, Kubernetes manifests, Helm, and various of other tools.

 <center><img src="/images/trial_getting_started/blueprint-examples/orchestrator-of-orchestrator.png" width="500" height="180"  ></center>

-In this guide you will learn the basic steps for building service automation using the {{< param product_name >}} blueprint.
+In this guide, you will learn the basic steps for building service automation using the {{< param product_name >}} blueprint.
 The guide is broken down into the following high-level sections:

 * Blueprint syntax and structure
 * Nodes and resources